-The scanner is equipped with high performance gradient coils (maximum gradient amplitude of 40 mT/m and maximum slew rate of 150 T/m/s), a head volume RF coil, an 8-channel phased-array head coil, and a wholebody RF coil.
-It is housed in 2600 sq. ft new construction at the new Anschutz campus of the University of Colorado Denver.
-The system recently has been upgraded with the capability of acquiring MR data using 8 channels simultaneously.
-A variety of means to display stimuli, record responses, and monitor the subjects are available.
-These include a rear projection system, a goggle system with an eye-tracker (Resonance Technology Inc.), headphones (Resonance Technology Inc.), four-button response boxes, a joystick, a high-speed eye-tracking system (Cambridge Research Systems), and an MR compatible physiological monitor (Medrad 9500).
+Imaging Center resources available for stimulus delivery, response recording and subject monitoring include a rear projection system, an MR-compatible goggle system with eye-tracking (Resonance Technology, Inc.), MR-compatible headphones (Resonance Technology, Inc.), four and two-button response boxes (Cedrus Corp, USA), a high-speed eye-tracking system (Cambridge Research Systems), and an MR-compatible physiological monitor (Medrad 9500).
 The Center also has an MRI compatible 64-channel EEG system (NeuroScan).
 A DICOM server is available for easy transfer of data from the Brain Imaging Center to various labs at the Denver and Boulder campuses.